 The question to which Michigan courts will soon need to provide an answer is whether the same exception applies to lawful users of marijuana under Proposal 1’s new pot law.

-Specifically, courts will need to address whether Proposal 1 language – such as the following -supersedes the Michigan Vehicle Code’s “any amount” prohibition, so long as the driver is not under the influence of marijuana:
+Specifically when it comes to marijuana and driving laws, courts will need to address whether Proposal 1 language – such as the following -supersedes the Michigan Vehicle Code’s “any amount” prohibition, so long as the driver is not under the influence of marijuana:

 “[T]he following acts by a person 21 years of age or older are not unlawful, are not an offense, . . . are not grounds for arrest, prosecution, or penalty in any manner, are not grounds for search or inspection . . . possessing, using or consuming internally possessing … 2.5 ounces or less of marijuana . . . .”
 (Proposal 1, Section 5 (1)(a))